aisc-org/aisc-model-viewer/src/double-angle/calculations.md

 Design Strength
 ---------------

-The design strength of the double angle tension member and bolted connection for each of the limit states investigated is summarized in the following table.
+The design strength of the double-angle tension member and bolted connection for each of the limit states investigated is summarized in the following table.

   Limit state                                Design strength